 In actuality it’s the data that you already possess which maximizes (or complicates—if you’ve planned your data migration strategy poorly) the use of any newly acquired enterprise applications.
 That being said, common problems with the actual transference of data from one system to another can include redundancies, duplicates, and inaccuracies.
 Much of the time these data inequalities don’t rear their ugly heads until data migration happens because what more advanced systems may perceive as a fault, an older system may perceive as a suitable data point.

-Data doesn’t match up perfectly from system to system, so when you’re planning your budget for new implementation make sure to factor in more than the cost of acquiring new software.
+Data doesn’t match up perfectly from system to system, so when you’re planning your budget for new implementation make sure to factor in more than the cost of developing custom software.
 Also plan for the time you think it will take to get your new system up and running, and budget accordingly.
 It takes man power and expertise to analyze variables such as data volume and data decay as well as overall data quality.

 Data Migration Strategies